Nthabi2905/CDV01_Career_Goals_Reflection_NTHMOL25550_PTO2508_A_Nthabiseng-Moloi_CDV01-main/README.md

 ## Part 2: Career Exploration Insights

-1. **Industries and Roles Explored**:
+### 1. Industries and Roles Explored:

-   - List the industries or roles you have researched.
+**List of industries or roles I have researched.**

+- Education Technology (EdTech)
+- Web Development and Design
+- STEM and Space Education
+- Digital Learning and E-Learning Design
+- Science Communication and Public Engagement

-   - Note any particular areas that piqued your interest.
+**Areas that piqued your interest.**

+- Front-End Developer
+- UI/UX Designer
+- EdTech Product Designer / Developer
+- STEM Education Technologist
+- Digital Learning Developer

-2. **Alignment with Personal Profile**:
+### 2. Alignment with Personal Profile:

 - Reflect on how these industries/roles align with your skills, interests, and values.
 - Identify any gaps or areas for further exploration.

 ### Part 3: SMART Career Goals